hackertarget/pcap-did-what/README.md

 # Zeek & Grafana Integration for Network Monitoring

-This repository provides a quick way to get started using Zeek in with a practical use case.
+This repository provides a quick way to get started using Zeek with a practical use case.
 The focus is to analyse a network pcap and enable easy visual analysis using Grafana Charts.
 The mini project consists of three parts.

 1. Custom Zeek Docker build that generates zeek log files with GeoIP, ASN and JA3 / JA4 fingerprints.